MRX8024/Voron_mods/2.4 9mm Stock Parts/README.md

 ____

-+ Note, that if you flip the 2 stepper motors the other way around, they will have less distance to the pulley.
++ Note, that if you reverse the stepper motor, the distance to the pulley will be less.
-+ however, this is not critical, and not necessary.
++ However, this is not critical, and not necessary.

 ____